The first terms in the expansion of the Bergman kernel in higher degrees: Abstract

 \section{Abstract}

 We establish the cancellation of the first $2j$ terms in the diagonal asymptotic expansion of the restriction to the $(0,2j)$-forms of the Bergman kernel associated to the spin${}^c$ Dirac operator on high tensor powers of a positive line bundle twisted by a (non necessarily holomorphic) complex vector bundle, over a compact K\"{a}hler manifold.
-Moreover, we give a local formula for the first and the second (non-zero) leading coefficients.
+Moreover, we give a local formula for the first and the second (non-zero) leading coefficients, as well as for the third assuming that the first two vanish.